stolostron/rhacm-docs/services/serv_ingress.md

 # Enabling a Kubernetes ingress for discovery

-You can configure the {{site.data.keyword.mcm_notm}} service registry to discover Kubernetes ingresses that are on different {{site.data.keyword.mcm_notm}} managed clusters.
+You can configure the Red Hat Advanced Cluster Management for Kubernetes service registry to discover Kubernetes ingresses that are on different Red Hat Advanced Cluster Management for Kubernetes managed clusters.
 {: shortdesc}

-When you have multiple Kubernetes ingresses that are managed by {{site.data.keyword.mcm_notm}}, it is challenging to maintain them.
-The {{site.data.keyword.mcm_notm}} service discovery function discovers Kubernetes ingresses that are configured to be discovered.
+When you have multiple Kubernetes ingresses that are managed by Red Hat Advanced Cluster Management for Kubernetes, it is challenging to maintain them.
+The Red Hat Advanced Cluster Management for Kubernetes service discovery function discovers Kubernetes ingresses that are configured to be discovered.

 **Required user type or access level:** Cluster administrator.